openHPI/TeachingTeamGuidelines/docs/courseadministration/learningobjectives.md

 <br>

 ## Learning objectives in detail:
+The following describes a certain setting for a particular course.
+Learning objectives are not pre-defined, but can be defined individually for each course by the teaching team.
+If you intend to use this feature, please talk to your platform administrator.

 ### 1. **I want to passively consume the course and finish with a certificate**:

 Participants have to